 Many women can experience brain fog and forgetfulness after giving birth and it can last for a few months.
-Women can also experience memory issues during menopause because of the lowering estrogen levels.
+Women can also experience memory issues during menopause because of the lowering of estrogen levels.
 Stress, anxiety, and depression can also cause temporary memory issues.
 Women are also more at risk for age-related memory loss.

 While it seems like a double-edged sword that women generally have better memories but have more moments of memory issues, there are things you can do to support your memory.

 Ashwagandha is a great way to support your brain and memory.
 It has been shown to support both immediate and general memory.
 Ashwagandha also supports better mental health, which can help improve memory.
-The antioxidant properties of this powerful herb also protect the brain against free radicals, help to reduce brain fog, enhance cognitive function, and improve memory.
+The antioxidant properties of this powerful herb also protect the brain against free radicals, help reduce brain fog, enhance cognitive function, and improve memory.

-Ashwagandha is an herb that is generally sold as a supplement or added into packaged teas.
+Ashwagandha is an herb that is generally sold as a supplement or added to packaged teas.
 There are also different amounts of ashwagandha per serving, and there are different qualities.
 That being said, there are many factors that play into how long ashwagandha takes to work.

 If you take a high dose of ashwagandha, say near 6,000 mg per day, the benefits of taking a smaller dose at 1,250 mg will likely become apparent.
 The problem with taking high doses is you may experience negative side effects such as drowsiness, headaches, and upset stomach.
 While you may get a benefit from the higher dose like temporarily relieving hot flashes, it may not be worth the intense adverse reaction.

 How fast ashwagandha works for you may also depend on how long you’ve had your symptoms, and how severe your symptoms are.
-If you’ve been struggling with feelings of restlessness and you’re always on edge, and you’ve been like this for many years, it may take two weeks or more to see a significant change.
+If you’ve been struggling with feelings of restlessness and you’re always on edge (and you’ve been like this for many years) it may take two weeks or more to see a significant change.